savvot/random/README.md

 ## PRNG sources ##
 - **XorShiftRand**
 Fast and good quality random generator, based on XorShift+ algorithm with 128bit state.
+Should be used in most cases.

 - **MtRand**
 Pure PHP implementation of builtin mt_rand variation of Mersenne twister algorithm.
-Random sequences from both methods with same int seed will match perfectly, therefore this generator is fully compatible with mt_rand() and can be used as replacement
+Random sequences from both methods with same int seed will match perfectly, therefore this generator is fully compatible with mt_rand() and can be used as replacement.

+- **HashRand**
+Proof-of-concept that md5 hash is uniformly distributed and can be used as source for pseudo random numbers.
+Pretty fast and straightforward.

 ## Examples ##
 ```php